k2controls/piRover01/sp2t/w09/index.md

 ### [piRover01](../../) - [Sprint 2](../) - Week 09

-W08: We introduce user defined functions this week.
-We'll review piRover drive concepts and create intial drive code.
+W09: We'll review user-defined functions for prior week emphasizing the use of defining and using parameters.
+We'll then review piRover drive concepts and create intial drive code that includes function definitions for basic drive motions.

 **Session 1**
-- User defined function - an introduction
+- User defined function - review
-  - create hello_function.py
+  - parameters and argumente
-  - enter coding along with instructor
+  - return values
-  - set a breakpoint and test the use of parameters and return values.
+  - setting a breakpoint and testing using F10 and F11

 - [Motor Control Introduction](../../lessons/29/MotorControllerIntro.docx){:target='_blank'}
   - *Note:* Be sure to have a fully charged battery moving forward.
 We will be energizing the motors.
 This will draw significant charge from the battery.
   - [motor_control_intro.py](../../lessons/29/motor_control_intro.py){:target='_blank'}